bgatellier/scodi/README.md

     echo SCODI_MYSQL_DATABASE_URL=login:password@127.0.0.1:3306 >> .env
     ```

-3. Create a Slack channel named `heart` and a database with the same name.
+3. Create a Slack channel named `scodi` and a database with the same name.

 4. Start the analysis

     ```bash
-    npx heart lighthouse --config '{"url":"https://www.ipcc.ch/"}'
+    npx scodi lighthouse --config '{"url":"https://www.ipcc.ch/"}'
     ```

 Once the analysis is over, you will receive a Slack notification to quickly identify what can be improved: